Ashik-Ahmed/l2-b5-assignment-1/README.md

 # 1. TypeScript Interfaces vs. Types: What's the Difference? 🤔

-If you've worked with TypeScript, you've probably used both `interface` and `type` and noticed they seem... suspiciously similar.
-Let's break down how they're different in a way that actually makes sense.
+If you've worked with TypeScript, you've probably used both `interface` and `type` and noticed they seem suspiciously similar.
+Let's break down how they're different

 ---